dogweather/forkful/content/en/php/files-and-io/checking-if-a-directory-exists.md

   \ as it allows you to verify the presence of a directory before performing\u2026"
 lastmod: '2024-03-13T22:45:00.180235-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists is a fundamental task in PHP programming,\
-  \ as it allows you to verify the presence of a directory before performing\u2026"
+summary: Checking if a directory exists is a fundamental task in PHP programming, as it allows you to verify the presence of a directory before performing operations like reading from or writing to files within it.
 title: Checking if a directory exists
 weight: 20
 ---